Tap here to get 5 Secrets to Stress Free Dinners

 How to Cook Ribs in a Crock Pot

-1. Season the ribs.
-You are going to start by whisking together our four ingredient pork rub.
-Rub it into the ribs and refrigerate them for a few hours.
+Start by whisking together our four ingredient pork rub.
+Rub it into the ribs and refrigerate them for a few hours or overnight.
 In a pinch you can absolutely skip that step and throw them into the crockpot right after seasoning them.

-2. Make the BBQ sauce.
-This sauce is the star of the show.
+My homemade BBQ Sauce is the star of the show.
 It only takes 20 minutes to throw together and I bet you have all the ingredients on hand, so I would definitely not skip this step.

-3. Put it all together in the slow cooker.
-Finally, you are going to want to put a little sauce in the bottom of your slow cooker and then layer the ribs.
-Put BBQ sauce between each layer and then a little more to cover them on top.
+Finally, put a little sauce in the bottom of your slow cooker and then layer the ribs.
+Put a little BBQ sauce between each layer and then a little more to cover them on top.
 You will have some left over.
 Cook it on low for 8 hours and then enjoy the perfect ribs.

 over head of crock pot ribs in a slow cooker